-8. UL 580 (as modified for the Florida Building Code, Building)
+UL 580 (as modified for the Florida Building Code, Building):

-- 8.1 Scope - 8.1.1 The test method specified in this standard is intended to determine the average uplift resistance of roof assemblies consisting of the roof deck and roof covering materials, if used.
+- 8.1 Scope - 8.1.1 The test method specified in this standard is intended to determine the average uplift resistance of roof assemblies consisting of the roof deck and roof covering materials.
 It is applicable to any type of roof assembly which is adaptable to the test equipment.
 Tests to evaluate other potential hazards of roof assemblies are not within the scope of these requirements. - 8.1.2 The purpose of this test is to evaluate the comparative resistance of roof assemblies to positive and negative pressures.
-Not less than three (3) identical test specimens shall be constructed and tested. - 8.1.3 The test evaluates the roof deck, its attachment to supports, and roof covering materials, if used.
-It does not evaluate roofs adjacent to chimneys, overhanging eaves, or the like, connections of the assembly to main structural supports (girders, columns, or the like), structural integrity of secondary supports (purlins, joists, bulb tees, or the like), or deterioration of roofing materials. - 8.2 General
+Not less than three (3) test specimens shall be constructed and tested.
+Two test specimens shall simulate roof field installation conditions, and one test specimen shall simulate roof corner conditions. - 8.1.3 The test evaluates the roof deck, its attachment to supports, and roof covering materials, if used.
+It does not evaluate roofs adjacent to chimneys, overhanging eaves, or the like, connections of the assembly to main structural supports (girders, columns, or the like), structural integrity of secondary supports (purlins, joists, bulb tees, or the like), or deterioration of roofing materials. - 8.2 General - 8.2.1 If a value for measurement is followed by a value in other units in parentheses, the second value may be only approximate.
+The first stated value is the requirement. - 8.2.2 Any undated reference to a code of standard shall be interpreted as referring to the latest edition of that code or standard.